d-kozak/enticing/documentation/architecture.md

     * query submission
     * search settings
     * user management
+    * validations and intellisence for search input in the frontend
 * console client
-    * query submission from the command line
+    * handle queries from the command line
 * query-dispatcher
-    * execute query on multiple index servers
-    * query validation(using eql-compiler)
+    * dispatch queries to multiple nodes, split wanted amounts of results evenly
 * eql-compiler
     * compile EQL to mg4j
+    * semantic validations
-    * query validation
+    * postprocessing
 * dto
+    * data transfer objects used for communication between components
     * domain objects used in all modules
-    * configuration dsls for all modules
+    * configuration DSLs for all modules
 * index-lib
-    * index data using mg4j
+    * index mg4j files using mg4j
     * query indexed data
+    * transform results into serializable text formats described [here](text_format.md)
 * index-server
+    * provide REST API user by webserver and console client
-    * handle queries using index-common
+    * internally uses index-lib to handle queries
 * index-builder
-    * index data using index-common
+    * index data using index-lib